leethomasrh/openshift-day2-gitops/README.md

 This playbook can be used to perform an ipi installation and configure day2 tasks via the openshift-gitops operator.
 It is possible to use these playbooks on many clusters by creating a {repo folder}/vars/{cluster_name} directory to contain the vars.yml and vault.yml for each cluster.
+The playbook knows which cluster information to use because cluster_name used in the vars folder structure is passed to the playbook via the -e cluster_name={cluster_name} option.

 ## GENERAL
 These playbooks use the following python3 modules.
 They need to be installed prior to running the automation.